angyansheng/100theorems/100theorems.md

 _"An odd prime is the sum of two squares if and only if it is congruent to 1 mod 4."_
 - Stated by Girard in 1625 and Fermat in 1640, without proof

+?
+Lagrange's four-squares theorem (1770)\
+_"Every positive integer is the sum of four squares."_

 Least squares regression (Gauss 1795/Legendre 1805)

 ?
 Cauchy-Schwarz inequality